palbertomc/TurbineOpti/README.md

 * `TurbineOpti.m -> GUI version`
 * `TurbineOpti_nogui.m -> headless version`

+Currently the code also requires the use of the Matlab Parallel Toolbox to accelerate the model fitting / optimization sub-procedures, however the use of the `parloop` structures are reasonably sparse and are trivial to remove if the toolbox is not available.

 ## Literature
 This code was used as the basis of the designs produced for: